itthinx/affiliates/readme.txt

 #### What this plugin is not ####

 It is not intended to keep track of links to other sites that you as a member of an affiliate program may have.
+We suggest you have a look at the [Affiliate](http://wordpress.org/plugins/affiliate/) plugin if you're interested in that.

 ### Translations ###